 Where is Elba Island?

-The Elba Island is in Tuscany.
+The Elba Island is part of the Tuscany region.
 It is the most famous island of the Tuscan Archipelago that includes other six islands: Capraia, Gorgona, Pianosa, Giglio, Giannutri, and Montecristo.

-On beautiful days when the sky is clear, if you look at the sea from the Tuscan coast, you see the profiles of the Tuscan islands over the horizon.
+On beautiful days when the sky is clear, looking at the sea from the Tuscan coast, you see the profiles of these islands over the horizon.
 That of Elba is the biggest and it doesn’t even seem too far away.
-From the town of Piombino, Elba is so close that it almost seems as if you can touch it with one hand.
+From the town of Piombino, Elba is so close that it almost feels like you can touch it with one hand.

 Elba Italy Map